Memorial Day for Ethiopian Jews

-Memorial Day for Ethiopian Jews is an annual memorial day held on the 28th of Iyar, coinciding with Jerusalem Day.
-This day commemorates the thousands of Ethiopian Jews who died during their journey to Israel, particularly during the mass aliyah operations in the 1980s.
+Memorial Day for Ethiopian Jews is an annual memorial day in Israel held on the 28th of Iyar, coinciding with Jerusalem Day.
+This day commemorates the thousands of Ethiopian Jews who died during their journey to return to their ancestral homeland, Israel, particularly during the mass aliyah operations in the 1980s.

 Background

-The Ethiopian Jewish community, known as Beta Israel, faced significant hardships during their migration to Israel.
-The most notable events include Operation Moses in 1984, which facilitated the migration of approximately 8,000 Jews from Ethiopia through Sudan, and Operation Solomon in 1991, which brought an additional 14,324 Ethiopian Jews to Israel in just 36 hours.
+The Ethiopian Jewish community, known as Beta Israel, faced significant dangers and hardships during their migration of return to Israel.
+The most notable events include Israel’s Operation Moses in 1984, which facilitated the perilous transit and return from exile of approximately 8,000 Jews from Ethiopia through Sudan, and Israel’s Operation Solomon in 1991, which brought an additional 14,324 Ethiopian Jews back to Israel in just 36 hours.
 During the journey, it is estimated that around 4,000 individuals died, with approximately 1,500 having been named and memorialized.

-As of 2021, approximately 160,000 individuals of Ethiopian descent resided in Israel, with just over half born in Ethiopia and the remainder born in Israel to immigrant parents.
+As of year-ending 2024, approximately 177,600 individuals of Ethiopian-Jewish descent resided in Israel, with just over half born in Ethiopia and the remainder born in Israel to Ethiopian immigrant parents.